EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Introduction

-Inspired by the success of transformers in NLP, researchers have been striving to answer the question: What happens when transformers are applied in the field of computer vision? and have made substantial progress.
-Vision Transformer (ViT)~\cite{dosovitskiy2020image} is a significant milestone that first introduced the transformer into vision tasks.
-It is a pure self-attention vision transformer framework that achieves comparable performance to state-of-the-art CNNs in various computer vision tasks.
-Subsequently, various vision transformer variants~\cite{liu2021swin, tu2022maxvit, yao2023dual,fan2021multiscale} have been successively proposed, offering new paradigms and solutions for computer vision tasks, breaking the monopoly of CNNs in vision tasks~\cite{rao2023tgfuse, tang2022matr, liu2021swin, jiang2023amatformer}.
-Nonetheless, vision transformers also face several challenges, including: (1) Compared with CNNs, the Multi-Head Self-Attention (MHSA) in vision transformers has quadratic computational complexity and memory cost, the issue is especially prominent when dealing with high-resolution images and videos.
-(2) Vision transformers tend to focus on the overall information and lack local sensitivity when handling features and details of targets, reducing their performance in dense prediction tasks.
-(3) Vision transformers lack appropriate inductive bias, making networks require more training data for optimization.
-Especially in scenarios with limited training data, the vision transformer may face the risk of overfitting.
+{Following the release of the ViT~\cite{dosovitskiy2020image}}, various vision transformer variants~\cite{wang2024repvit,zhang2024vision, xiao2024ctnet} have been proposed, offering new paradigms and solutions for {completing} computer vision tasks~\cite{rao2023tgfuse, tang2022matr, ma2023visualizing}.
+Nonetheless, {ViTs} also face several challenges, including {the following.} {(1) The process of computing self-attention matrices in ViTs has proven to be their major efficiency bottleneck.
+This is because calculating the importance of each token in an input sequence to the other tokens is necessary, which leads to quadratic computational complexity with respect to the length of the sequence~\cite{wang2022pvt, liu2023survey, li2023bvit}.
+Consequently, the maximum input sequence length is limited by the amount of available memory.
+This issue is especially notable when addressing high-resolution images and videos.} (2) {ViTs} tend to focus on the overall information {of objects when processing target features, thus lacking sensitivity to local features and details.
+This limitation impairs their performance in dense prediction tasks.
+(3) Due to the absence of appropriate inductive biases, ViTs require more data for training.
+In scenarios with limited available data, this increases the risk of overfitting.}